HereIsKevin/old-website/README.md

 However, this time, I procrastinated on making changes until nearly a year later, on June 2023.
 Thus ends my journey in the development of my website.
 Or at least for now.

+## Used Technologies

+This website relies on quite a bit of open-source technology, more than Astro and TypeScript.
+PostCSS, Prettier, ESLint, and Stylelint are only a few.
+For example, this [Voronoi Editor](https://voronoi-editor.web.app/) generated the page backgrounds.

 ## License

 Similar to the previous version of this website, code and content for this website are **not** public domain.
 Please do not reuse any code or content from this repository without my explicit written consent.